hawkore/examples-apache-ignite-connector-mule3/README.md

 * `example-mule3-ignite-connector`: Sample mule 3 application for testing [Hawkore's Apache Ignite connector for Mule 3 ](https://docs.hawkore.com/private/apache-ignite-connector-mule3/).
 See [README.md](example-mule3-ignite-connector/README.md) for more info.

+* `examples-simple-api-usage`: this examples wraps most connector operations and lets you invoke them by using very simple web forms.
+See [README.md](examples-simple-api-usage/README.md).

 # Other resources

 Sign up at [www.hawkore.com](https://www.hawkore.com) to access full documentation.